The Life You’re Moving Through Is Already the One You Were Waiting For

 looking at the view

 But if the good stuff is always just around the next corner, we miss everything happening on this one.
+The Life You’re Postponing Is the Only One You Have

 It’s in the sound of the dogs losing their minds because you walked in the door.
 The hug that lasts a few seconds longer than you expected.
 Ice water on a hot day.
 The window seat at lunch after spending all morning in a dark radiology suite.
-A song that comes on and makes you sing badly and not care.
+A song that comes on and makes you sing along and not care.
 Tom setting up the French press the night before so it’s ready without thinking.

-What Actually Helps
+What Has Actually Helped